PRO100BYTE/ProjectArcade-Wiki/old/en/systems-and-emulators/arcade-guide.md

 * **Merged**: Clones are merged into the parent romset zip, meaning that more than one game is stored per file. \

-{% hint style="warning" %}
+> [!WARNING]
-Merged rom sets are not supported, as only the main game will be seen in RetroBat and launched by Mame core.&#x20;
+> Merged rom sets are not supported, as only the main game will be seen in RetroBat and launched by Mame core.&#x20;
+>

-We recommend the use of Non-merged rom sets.
+> We recommend the use of Non-merged rom sets.
-{% endhint %}

-{% hint style="info" %}
+> [!IMPORTANT]
-Do not rename the zipped ROM files.
+> Do not rename the zipped ROM files.
 Scrapers will recognize the games with the .zip filename and match them with the right game.
-{% endhint %}

 ## Additional files